dotnet/docs/docs/core/tools/dotnet-tool-install.md

 `-g|--global`

 Specifies that the installation is user wide.
+Can't be combined with the `--tool-path` option.
 If you don't specify this option, you must specify the `--tool-path` option.

 `-h|--help`